iamkanishka/HTML-Practice/Readme.md

 27. History of Iframe, Object & Embed Other embedding technologies - HTML
 28. Embed third party websites using Iframe Element and its attributes - HTML
 29. Introduction to Vector Graphics.
 Advantages of using SVG images over png Images - HTML
+30. Different ways of adding SVG Image in the HTML Document using img, iframe element - HTML